AiviaCommunity/3D-RCAN/README.md

 ### (Option 2) Create a new virtual environment

 1. Download the `requirements.txt` from the repository
-2. Open command prompt and change directories to where you put the `requirements.txt`
+2. Open command prompt and change directory to where you put the `requirements.txt`
 3. Create a new virtual environment:

     `python -m venv RCAN3D`